Who are the DNSPs in Australia? Explained

 This ensures that when your solar system is installed, your meter is changed to read any solar energy exported to the grid, making it possible for you to be granted permission to connect to the grid.

 A technician from your DNSP will need to visit your home if it is suggested that your meter has to be physically altered.
 This will cost you money and show up on your electricity bill.
-If this is necessary, your solar retailer will be able to let you know.
-You can sell any excess energy generated to the grid through your electricity retailer after your system is operational and connected to the grid.
+If this is necessary, your solar retailer will let you know.
+You can sell any excess energy generated to the grid through your electricity retailer once your system is operational and connected.
 The sum you get is known as a feed-in tariff.

 Energy Matters can connect you with our trusted local installers, who will provide up to 3 FREE solar quotes for your home and business solar energy system.